 Pantry moths usually enter a home by hitchhiking in food or packaging.
 Bringing something that is already contaminated with moths or moth larva into a home can cause an infestation.
 Find out what types of food attracts moths and how to get rid of pantry moths naturally in your home.

 First, it should be noted that the damage done by a pantry moth infestation comes from the larvae of a moth, not the adult moth.
 Seeing a mature moth flying around is a sign of an infestation, but swatting it with a fly swatter, or just getting rid of the moth will not solve the problem.

 Indian meal moths will attack all cereal products, flour, whole grains, pet foods, bird seed, dried milk, dried fruits, spices, nuts and even chocolate.
-Larvae can chew through plastic bags and thin cardboard, making it possible for the infestation to spread from contaminated products to unopened packages.
+Larvae can chew through plastic bags and thin cardboard.
+Infestations can spread from contaminated products to unopened packages this way.

 Aside from seeing adult moths flying around, you may also notice clumps in any of the above-mentioned foods.
 When moth larvae are feeding, they spin silken threads that web food particles together, causing visible damage to food products.